jflex-de/jflex/docs/md/maven-plugin.md

 Which version of the plugin is best for you?

-  * jflex-maven-plugin-1.7.0-SNAPSHOT depends on JFlex 1.7.0-SNAPSHOT
+  * jflex-maven-plugin-$VERSION depends on $VERSION
-    and required Java 7 when you `mvn jflex:generate`
+    and requires Java 7 when you `mvn jflex:generate`

   * jflex-maven-plugin-1.6.1 depends on JFlex 1.6.1
     and requires Java 5 when you `mvn jflex:generate`